01.

 The outcome

-This app concept was developed exclusively for Nederlandse Spoorwegen as a dedicated add-on to their primary NS application.
-The client warmly embraced the idea, appreciating its thoughtful details.
-However, as their strategic focus shifted toward expanding the main NS app, the concept of a separate station-focused app was ultimately set aside.
+This app concept was designed for NS as a standalone app in addition to primary NS application.
+The ideas of the app was embraced by the client.
+However, as their strategic focus shifted toward expanding the main NS app, the concept of an additional app was set aside.

-Nevertheless, this project provided me with a remarkable opportunity to explore map visualization as a compelling branding element.
-It also sparked deep reflection on designing an ideal navigation app for large-scale structures—considering both user and business perspectives.
+Nevertheless, this project provided me with an opportunity to explore map visualization as a compelling branding element.
+It also made me think about navigation design for big buildings, keeping both users and businesses in mind.

 Back to Top